MultiSafepay/docs/content/payments/features/server-to-server/_index.md

 short_description: 'Complete credit card payments without redirecting to a payment page.'
 ---

-Server to Server is a MultiSafepay service that lets customers make credit card payments in your checkout page without being redirected to a MultiSafepay payment page.
+Server to Server is a MultiSafepay solution that lets customers make credit card payments in your checkout page without being redirected to a MultiSafepay payment page.